bladerunner2020/iatool/readme.md

 Usage: ```$ iatool <host>[:port] showconfig [options] [name]```

 Show configuration settings.
-If optional paramet [name] is set only settings that includes [name] are shown.
+If optional parameter [name] is set only settings that includes [name] are shown.

 Available options: